Ketanji Brown Jackson: Selected rulings

 In 2019, Jackson issued a preliminary injunction in Make The Road New York v.
 McAleenan, blocking a Trump administration rule that would have expanded expedited removal ("fast-track" deportations) without immigration court hearings for undocumented immigrants.
-She found that the U.S. Department of Homeland Security had violated the Administrative Procedure Act (APA) because its decision was arbitrary and capricious and the agency did not seek public comment before issuing the rule.
-In a 2-1 ruling in 2020, the D.C.
-Circuit reversed the entry of the preliminary injunction, ruling that the IIRIRA (by committing the matter to the executive branch's "sole and unreviewable discretion") precluded APA review of the decision.
+She found that the United States Department of Homeland Security had violated the Administrative Procedure Act (APA) because its decision was arbitrary and capricious and the agency did not seek public comment before issuing the rule.
+In a 2-1 ruling in 2020, the United States Court of Appeals for the District of Columbia Circuit reversed the entry of the preliminary injunction, ruling that the IIRIRA (by committing the matter to the executive branch's "sole and unreviewable discretion") precluded APA review of the decision.

-In 2019, Jackson issued a ruling in Committee on the Judiciary of the U.S. House of Representatives v.
+In 2019, Jackson issued a ruling in Committee on the Judiciary of the United States House of Representatives v.
 McGahn, in which the House Committee on the Judiciary sued former White House Counsel Don McGahn to compel him to comply with the subpoena to appear at an impeachment inquiry hearing on issues of alleged obstruction of justice by the Trump administration.
 McGahn declined to comply with the subpoena after President Donald Trump, relying on a legal theory of executive testimonial immunity, ordered McGahn not to testify.
 In a lengthy opinion, Jackson ruled in favor of the House Committee and held that senior-level presidential aides "who have been subpoenaed for testimony by an authorized committee of Congress must appear for testimony in response to that subpoena" even if the president orders them not to do so.
 Jackson rejected the administration's assertion of executive testimonial immunity by holding that "with respect to senior-level presidential aides, absolute immunity from compelled congressional process simply does not exist".
 According to her, that conclusion was "inescapable precisely because compulsory appearance by dint of a subpoena is a legal construct, not a political one, and per the Constitution, no one is above the law."
 Jackson's use of the phrase "presidents are not kings" gained popular attention in subsequent media reporting on the ruling.
 Noting that she took four months to resolve the case, including writing a 120-page opinion, The Washington Post wrote: "That slow pace contributed to helping Mr. Trump run out the clock on the congressional oversight effort before the 2020 election."
-The ruling was appealed by the United States Department of Justice, and the D.C.
-Circuit affirmed part of Jackson's decision in August 2020.
+The ruling was appealed by the United States Department of Justice, and the District of Columbia Circuit affirmed part of Jackson's decision in August 2020.
 While the case remained pending, on June 4, 2021, McGahn testified behind closed doors under an agreement reached with the Biden administration.